The role of the chaplain in diverse contexts, with particular emphasis on the forms of traumatic stress that chaplains deal with in each setting.

 - Critically analyse the similarities and differences between chaplaincy tasks and roles in diverse settings

-- Describe the characteristics of traumatic stress and critically analyse the role of the chaplain in serving people who have experienced it and in helping them develop resilience
+- Describe and differentiate between the characteristics and symptomatology of grief, traumatic stress, and moral injury, and critically analyse the role of the chaplain in serving people who have experienced these and in helping them develop resilience.

 - Describe conditions for the development of and the symptoms of secondary traumatic stress, vicarious traumatization, compassion fatigue, and burnout, as it impacts those in chaplaincy (and other 'helping' professions), and outline a plan of care to mitigate against the formation of such.

 - Critically analyse the significance of the readings from a different global perspective on chaplaincy in the New Zealand context (including in our bicultural and multicultural society and in relation to recent disasters and tragedies).